Samuel0Martin/Project-Document/P2/reflection.md

 # Reflection

 ### During this semester I have learnt many features available with the particle system.
+### I have made a few features using this particle system and understand how it works now.
 ### I could have put in some more work to get some more features done.
 ### There were a few features that I was unable to find a way to get working correctly.
 ### I should have spent more time on these features and tryed to get them to work.